Tetsuo II: Body Hammer: Plot

-Taniguchi's wife, Kana, discovers that Tomoo's injection was actually blocked by his pocket organizer and that he has had this ability all along.
+Kana discovers that Tomoo's injection was actually blocked by his pocket organizer and that he has had this ability all along.
 When he gets home, she panics and flees the house, only to be kidnapped.

 Yatsu tells Kana about her husband, who possesses incredible power but chooses not to use it unless he's pushed.
 Tomoo eventually finds the cult's hideout.
 Yatsu talks to Taniguchi, then seemingly kills Kana.
 Her death pushes Tomoo completely over the edge and he fully transforms.
 Yatsu and Taniguchi fight and Tomoo eventually gains the upper hand.
 Yatsu shoots a cable into Tomoo, linking their minds.

 Tomoo and Yatsu are actually brothers, whose father wanted to create the perfect human weapon.
 He trained his sons with guns, then made the guns part of them.
 The boys witness their father killing their mother in a bizarre sex ritual involving the woman sucking on a gun.
 Tomoo lost his mind, transformed his arm into a cannon and repeatedly shot at his parents while grinning.
 He had been repressing all memories of his past because of this traumatizing experience.

 Tomoo and Yatsu merge into a giant half-human, half-metal creature.
 Tomoo begs Kana to inject him with the gun that will make him rust to death, but she refuses to harm him.
 The Tomoo/Yatsu creature merges with the cultists and turns into an armoured vehicle that moves through the city.
 Kana holds on to the side of the machine as it travels down a highway.

 An unknown amount of time later, Kana, Tomoo - in his human form - and his son are walking through the desolate ruins of a city.
 Kana remarks on how peaceful the place has become.